top of page

 2. Reach out: Ask for Multiple Sources

 Ask for several opinions from people you value.
-You may hear varying statements—and that is exactly why it’s important.
-Gain insight from numerous perspectives, examine them and apply.
-Good feedback is an important aspect of project managements.
+You may hear varying feedback from the team in the performance review—and that is exactly why it’s important.
+Gain insight from numerous perspectives, examine them, and apply them.
+Effective feedback is an important aspect of project and team management.

 3. Focus on the Positive, too